ctdk/modern-xiafs/README.md

 BUGS
 ----

 * Works and tested with the kernels mentioned above.
-Other 2.6, 3.x, and 4.x kernels are untested as of yet.
+Other kernels are untested as of yet.
 * Has been tested with big-endian architectures (s390x, specifically) only with the linux-3.2 version.
 You can compile and load the module, and create and mount filesystems with the filesystem tools, but at this time you cannot mount a xiafs filesystem created on a big-endian machine on a little endian machine.
 I have not tested the reverse, but believe that to also be the case.

 TODO